rrhew/rhew-lab/content/authors/edvorchak/_index.md

 # Is this the primary user of the site?
 superuser: false

-role: undergraduate (Spring 2024 - present)
+role: former undergraduate (Spring 2024 - Fall 2024)

 avatar_filename: edvorchak.jpg